 • Medium complexity: Thinking-token counts plateau in the low-thousands, exactly where the accuracy curves (top row) reach their peak.

-• Approaching high complexity: As soon as those accuracy curves start to dive, the thinking-token lines kink sharply downward.
+• Approaching high complexity: As soon as those accuracy curves start to dive, the thinking-token lines also start to dive.
 The model still has ample context to keep reasoning, but it simply stops.
 That bend is the Thinking Cliff.

 As tasks grow harder, reasoning models initially spend more thinking tokens while accuracy declines gradually, until a point where both effort and performance plunge at once.